-- a) being over friendly with children;

-- b) having favourites;

-- c) taking photographs of children on their mobile phone;

-- d) engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or - e) using inappropriate sexualised, intimidating or offensive language - 2.8.
+- a) being over friendly with children; - b) having favourites; - c) taking photographs of children on their mobile phone; - d) humiliating children; - e) engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or - f) using inappropriate sexualised, intimidating, or offensive language. - 2.10.
 The school takes all allegations of abuse against staff seriously, including low-level allegations and will deal with them in the same manner as to an allegation deemed to be serious.
-Concerns can be a suspicion, complaint, or disclosure made by another. - 2.9.
+Concerns can be a suspicion, complaint, or disclosure made by another. - 2.11.
 All low-level concerns should be reported in line with the reporting allegations procedure above so that they can be investigated in the same way.
 For the avoidance of doubt, low-level allegations should be reported to the Headteacher (or to the Chair of Governors if the concern relates to the Headteacher) as soon as possible.
-The Headteacher will then investigate the concern and will decide if it is deemed serious enough to be reported to the LADO. - 2.10.
-All low-level concerns will be recorded in writing and will be held by the school confidentially. - 2.11.
-The school will regularly review any low-level allegations to identify potential patterns of behaviour so that this can be dealt with in the appropriate way. - 2.12.
-Allegations of low-level abuse will be held by the school in accordance with GDPR regulations (it is recommended that low-level concerns are retained until the individual leaves their employment)
+The Headteacher will then investigate the concern and will decide if it is deemed serious enough to be reported to the LADO. - 2.12.
+The allegation will be placed on the staff members personnel file as outlined below (see 10.1). - 2.13.
+All low-level concerns will be recorded in writing and will be held by the school confidentially. - 2.14.
+The school will regularly review any low-level allegations to identify potential patterns of behaviour so that this can be dealt with in the appropriate way. - 2.15.
+Allegations of low-level abuse will be held by the school in accordance with GDPR regulations it is recommended that low-level concerns are retained until the individual leaves their employment.